 According to Hendersonville's 2024 Comprehensive Plan, Hendersonville will see growth in the next 25 years.
-However, there are differing projections of population for the future.
-The North Carolina Office of State Budget and Management (NC OSMB) offers two population projections for Hendersonville.
-The lower estimate suggests the city's population could grow by 4,264 people by 2045, assuming it maintains 13% of the county's population.
-In contrast, the higher estimate projects a much larger increase of 32,546 people, assuming all of Henderson County's future growth occurs within Hendersonville's city limits.
-Actual growth will depend on various factors, including urban development, infrastructure capacity, and planning initiatives.
+However, there are several sources of population and housing projections for the future.
+At the low end of the spectrum is an estimate by the North Carolina Office of State Budget and Management (NC OSMB).
+Assuming Hendersonville maintains its proportion of the County's population (13%), the city's population might increase by 4,264 people by 2045.
+At the same time, another projection by the same source, NC OSMB, projects a much higher population increase.
+The 32,546 population increase accounts for growth in the entirety of Henderson County, anticipating that all future growth in the county will occur inside Hendersonville's city limits.